 Following you will see a listing of each US State with a link to view the state primary odds, dates and other relevant information for each of them.
 Once polling figures are circulating, we will also provide a look at those as well.

-This guide was created to assist gamblers who enjoy political betting in managing the massive amounts of information and events so that they can enjoy instant access to state primary betting lines.
+Here we are focused on assisting gamblers who enjoy political betting in managing the massive amounts of information and events so that they can enjoy instant access to state primary betting lines.
 The lines will include both state primaries and caucuses and will represent the participating parties.

 Not every primary or caucus is always covered at all sportsbooks.
 Also please keep in mind that the data on this calendar is subject to change according to the regulations and policies of each state.
 We will do our best to always keep it updated.
 State pages will also include information on relevant Senate and House of Representative elections, as well as any Gubernatorial races.
 The 2020 state general elections will see a total of 31 Congressional seats up for grabs?